 Log in or join Which? to find out about their experience.

-But if you'd prefer a professional to fit your kitchen, use Which?
-Trusted Traders to find a reliable trader near you.
+If you'd prefer to find your own installer, use Which?
+Trusted Traders to find a reliable kitchen fitter near you:

 Log in to or join Which? to see the pros and cons of Ikea kitchens.